-On October 30, 2004, the Justice for All Act23 was signed into law.
-This law gives prisoners the right to request post-conviction DNA testing, but it applies only to federal prisoners.24 If you are a state prisoner, you must use your state's post-conviction DNA testing statute listed in Footnote 19 (see Part B(1)(a) of this Chapter).
+On October 30, 2004, the Justice for All Act was signed into law.
+This law gives incarcerated people the right to request post-conviction DNA testing, but it applies only to people incarcerated in federal prison.
+If you are a state incarcerated person, you must use your state's post-conviction DNA testing statute listed in Footnote 19 (see Part B(1)(a) of this Chapter).

 The Justice for All Act works exactly like a state post-conviction DNA statute, but it only applies if you are serving time for a federal crime.
-It states the rules and procedures for federal prisoners who are serving a prison or death sentence and applying for DNA testing.25 To qualify for DNA testing, the Act requires that:
+It states the rules and procedures for people incarcerated in federal prison who are serving a prison or death sentence and applying for DNA testing.
+To qualify for DNA testing, the Act requires that:

 - (1) The applicant assert, under penalty of perjury, that they are "actually innocent" of the federal offense for which they are imprisoned or on death row, or, in death penalty cases, that they are "actually innocent" of another offense, if being exonerated of this offense would give them the right to a reduced sentence or a new sentencing hearing (where the other offense is a state offense, the applicant must show that there is no adequate remedy under the applicable state law for DNA testing, or that the applicant has exhausted the remedies available under state law); and - (2) The specific evidence that is to be tested must not have been previously tested, unless a newer and more reliable method of testing is being requested; and - (3) The proposed DNA testing may produce new evidence raising a reasonable probability that the applicant did not commit the offense; and - (4) The applicant provides a current DNA sample for comparison with existing evidence.
-26